ABOUT

 The Nordic Institute of Art is an independent organisation with the mission to stimulate the research on and interest in art history from the Nordic region in an international context.

-The Institute co-organises exhibitions in close collaboration with museums and other institutions in Norway and internationally, as well as conferences and other events.
-The Institute also publishes monographs and catalog raisonnés, primarily on Nordic artists.
-It collaborates with museums, universities, publishing houses and collections in Scandinavia and internationally.
+The Institute provides institutional advisory on strategic matters, co-organises exhibitions in close collaboration with museums and other institutions in Norway and internationally, an host conferences and other academic events.
+The Institute also publishes monographs and catalogues raisonnées, primarily on Nordic artists.
+It collaborates with museums, universities, publishing houses, philanthropic foundations and private collections in Scandinavia and internationally.

 Dr.Phil.
 Knut Ljøgodt is a Norwegian art historian who studied at the University of Oslo, the Courtauld Institute of Art, London, as well as the Istituto di Norvegia in Roma.
 He received his Doctorate from the University of Tromsø.
 Ljøgodt has been a Curator in the National Gallery, Oslo, Director of the Northern Norway Art Museum, Tromsø, as well as Founding Director of Kunsthall Svalbard, Spitzbergen.
 He is today heading the Nordic Institute of Art, which he co-founded in 2017, and is also the chief editor of the Institute’s ongoing catalogue raisonné on Peder Balke’s oeuvre.